awesome-self-funded/awesome-self-funded/README.md

 # awesome-self-funded

-This is an inspirational list of successful **self-funded AKA "bootstrapped"** software startups that never took any outside funding, but turn a profit instead.
+An inspirational list of successful **self-funded AKA "bootstrapped"** software startups that never took any outside funding, but turn a profit instead.

 Awesome products that have significant annual revenue (AR) of 7-figures & more: